 Alan’s forthcoming book “Conservatory Architecture- A Celebration of Structure, Light and Life” chronicles the historical development and current resurgence of interest in the great glass houses of the nineteenth century.
 Alan recently delivered this lecture to a sold-out crowd at the Chesapeake Bay Maritime Museum.
 This lecture is co-sponsored by Tanglewood Conservatories and AIA Baltimore.

-For further information, or to register, please call 410-396-0008, or purchase tickets with Paypal through our partners, the Friends of Druid Hill Park.
+For further information, please call 410-396-0008.
+Ticket sales coming soon!
 All proceeds directly benefit the Rawlings Conservatory & Botanic Gardens.

 Alan Stein is an internationally recognized authority on the history, design and manufacture of traditional glass architecture.
 He is President and Director of Architecture at Tanglewood Conservatories, Ltd, the company he founded in 1993 with his wife and design partner Nancy Virts.
 The company’s mission is to conceive and build the finest, most original conservatories and greenhouses in the world.
 He draws inspiration from the historic glass houses of nineteenth century Europe and America.